truenas/middleware/docs/userguide/freenas_intro.rst

 * The :command:`zfslower.d` DTrace script has been added.
 This script is useful for determining the cause of latency, where a reasonable latency might be
   10 ms. If you run :command:`dtrace -s zfslower.d 10`, it will display all ZFS operations that take longer than 10ms.
 If no ZFS operations take longer than 10ms but the client is experiencing latency, you know it is not a filesystem issue.

+* The :command:`xdd` command has been removed as it is no longer available as a FreeBSD port.

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: